for a progressive America

 - Stronger Teacher Pay - We as Americans have got to agree that education is the foundation of a strong society.
 We must recognize that teachers are at the core of this and should be making more than a median American income.
 Everyone remembers at least one teacher who has had a lasting impact in their life, and we need to encourage more people like that to enter the education field.
 Respect for our educators says more about us than anything else we can do.

 We are at a turning point.
 We as a people need to say "yes" to education, "yes" to critical thinking, and "yes" to creating new opportunities for our children and their educators.
-Together, Strength in Numbers.
+Together, #Connected.

 Simple and straight forward - the science is in, the economic gains are real and it's time to save money and make whole communities that have been unfairly punished due to harsh drug laws, imprisoning many for minor drug offenses.
 This must be done, those who don't see the overwhelming benefits of legalizing cannabis or don't want it legalized are trying to steal individual liberties from us!